valstat/valstat-rfc/VALSTAT.md

 CALLER <-- (return VALSTAT structure instance) <-- RESPONDER
 ```
-Locality: `CALLER` or `RESPONDER` can reside inside the same or different, application or system domains.
+Locality: `CALLER` and `RESPONDER` can reside inside the same or different, application or system domains.
 Local or remote to each other.
-On all levels of information system.
+On all levels of information system. `CALLER` and `RESPONDER` are locality independant.

-**Valstat response consuming logic is divided in two steps**
+**Valstat function response logic is divided in two steps**

 As part of response handling activity, regardless of platform or language, the two steps logic is always present:

-- step one -- Is something returned?
+1. step one -- Is something returned?
-- step two -- Can I use it?
+2. step two -- Can I use it?

-Conceptually valstat protocol is the "two steps" return processing:
+Conceptually valstat protocol is the "two steps" function return consuming:

 1. use the structure returned to determine the step two
     - not using the type system or actual values returned